Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - YaCy: community-made index; slow.
 Results are awful/irrelevant, but can be useful for intranet or custom search.
 - Scopia: only seems to be available via the [MetaGer](https://metager.org) metasearch engine after turning off Bing and news results.
 Tiny index, very low-quality.
+- [Artado Search](https://www.artadosearch.com/): Primarily Turkish, but it also seems to support English results.
+Like Plumb, it uses client-side JS to fetch results from existing engines (Google, Bing, Yahoo, Petal, and others); like MetaGer, it has an option to use its own independent index.
+Results from its index are almost always empty.
+Very simple queries ("twitter", "wikipedia", "reddit") give some answers.
+Supports site submission and crowdsourced instant answers.
 - [Active Search Results](https://www.activesearchresults.com): very poor quality
 - [Crawlson](https://crawlson.com): young, slow.
 In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
 - [Anoox](https://www.anoox.com/): Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It's also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.